Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Hybrid information divergences and model-form uncertainty

+\Cref{thm:information-divergence}, suggests an upper and lower bound for the weak error \cref{eq:weak-error-observables} between model predictions with respect to the full Bayesian network formulation for the nominal model $P$ and alternative model $Q$. \Cref{eq:xi-bound} trades the problem of sampling the weak error \cref{eq:weak-error-observables}, that involves sampling the QoI with respect to both $\Qb$ and $\Pb$, for an optimization problem \cref{eq:xi} that only requires sampling a cumulant generating functional with respect to $\Pb$.
+This enables comparisons among models in contrast to the optimal uncertainty bounds in \cite{OwhadiEtAl:2013uq}.
+In the present work, we do not compare model outputs to experimentally observed flow variables nor do we assimilate data from experimental observations to re-calibrate the probabilistic models in the experiments.
+Due to the sparsity of available data, model verification is not typically employed in geostatistical modeling as all available data is used to formulate and calibrate the model (\cite{DohertyHunt:2010ap}).

-In contrast to classical bounds derived from the Pinsker or Chapman--Robbins inequalities (\cite{CoverThomas:2006in, Tsybakov:2009np}), the hybrid information divergence in \cref{thm:information-divergence} is tight in that equality is attainable for a suitable $\lambda$ within a given relative entropy distance of the nominal model (for a full discussion on tightness see \cite{GourgouliasEtAl:2017aa}).
-We also note that the definition of the divergence in \cref{eq:xi} depends on $H^g$, a quantity intimately related to the propagation of epistemic uncertainty in \cref{fig:propagation-uncertainty} that is computable in a non-intrusive manner.
-In the sequel, we write
+We reiterate that bounds \cref{eq:xi-bound} are non-intrusively computable and tight.
+The structure of the marginal performance measure $H^g$ allows the cumulant generating functional appearing in \cref{eq:xi-bound} to be sampled non-intrusively (i.e.\ without changing the code for simulating the forward model) with respect to the nominal model $\gamma$ (the proposed computationally tractable model).
+Recall that $H^g$ \cref{eq:hybrid-pm} is intimately related to the propagation of epistemic uncertainty in \cref{fig:propagation-uncertainty} from the inputs to the solver/simulator.
+In contrast to classical bounds derived from the Pinsker or Chapman--Robbins inequalities (\cite{CoverThomas:2006in, Tsybakov:2009np}), \cref{eq:xi-bound} is tight in that equality is attainable for a given QoI by a suitable $\lambda$ within a given relative entropy distance of the nominal model, as suggested in \cref{fig:bounds-across-family} (for a full discussion on tightness see \cite{GourgouliasEtAl:2017aa}).

+In general, the hybrid information divergence \cref{eq:xi} allows one to express different levels of confidence in various components in a complex system and we refer to these bounds as hybrid divergences following the terminology in \cite{DupuisChowdhary:2013ae}.
+For complex subsurface flow systems (\cref{fig:layers-subsurface-flow-model}), \cref{eq:xi} possess a form aligned with our goal of evaluating model-form uncertainty as a modeling error.
+In contrast, the goal-oriented information divergences from \cite{DupuisEtAl:2015ps} defined on product measures has the form